Malupp/MicrosoftRew_Farming/README.md

 In order to let the script properly work, you should hover on the searchbar and wait for the script to run.
 The script will delete research and will enter a random word and then will click enter to do another research.
 This is a loop for 30 random words, it will take approximately 5 minutes, you can't move the mouse.

 Yeah, it sure will be better if we use Selenium, but I already tried it and I get a restriction.
 With this script you can't be detected.

+If you can run in a .bat file too.

+You can open a note and write this:

+@echo off
+cd "your_path_here"
+python "pyautoguiScript.py"